equinix-labs/equinix-labs/ISSUE_TEMPLATE/maintained-issue.md

 Hello!

-We believe this repository is Maintained and therefore needs the following files applied / updated:
+We believe this repository is Maintained and therefore needs the following files updated:

 * [ ] Flagged Public
 * [ ] [The Maintained badge](https://github.com/packethost/standards/blob/master/glossary.md#maintained-badge)